pulumi/docs/content/blog/from-cdk-pulumi-evolution-of-sst/index.md

 ### How does SST make money?

-Although SST is open-source and free, it also offers the Console, a SaaS service that can automatically deploy your apps and monitor for issues.
+Although SST is open-sce and free, it also offers the Console, a SaaS service that can automatically deploy y apps and monitor for issues.
 The Console is optional and includes a free tier.